Fortnite: Chapter 2's Best Skins | Gamepur

 Kit

 What’s the point in being a human?
 Your soft, squishy and have a head the size of a melon.
 It won’t take enemies long to crush you under the weight of their mighty fort.
 But Kit is no human.
-In fact, it’s one part transformer, and one part mighty feline.
+It’s one part transformer and one part mighty feline.
 Available during Season 13, Kit is quite possibly the coolest skin Fortnite has ever produced.

 Ana Valens contributed to this piece.